opnfv/promise/docs/release/userguide/feature.userguide.rst

 specifications, work flows, and the underlying Promise YANG schema can be found in the Promise requirement document [#f1]_ .

+Keystone v3 support has been added during the Euphrates release.

 Promise features and API usage guidelines and examples
 ------------------------------------------------------
-This section lists the Promise features and API implemented in OPNFV Danube.
+This section lists the Promise features and API implemented in OPNFV Euphrates.

 Note: The listed parameters are optional unless explicitly marked as "mandatory".